U.S. to disclose legal justification for drone strikes on Americans

-WASHINGTON The U.S. government will disclose its legal justification for the use of drones against U.S. citizens suspected of terrorism, a senior Obama administration official said on Tuesday.
+WASHINGTON The U.S. government has decided to disclose its legal justification for the use of drones against U.S. citizens suspected of terrorism, a senior Obama administration official said on Tuesday.

 The U.S. solicitor general has made the decision not to appeal a federal appeals court's decision in April requiring the

-release of a redacted memorandum spelling out the justification for the policy, said the official, who was not authorized to speak publicly.
+release of the redacted memorandum spelling out the justification for the policy, the official said.
 The court and the Justice Department have not set a time for the document's release.

 While the legal analysis that justifies the use of drones will be disclosed, some facts will still be excluded from the document, the official said.